 Soon after that I began to get involved in mail art which I found was a great way to meet new people and to build up a network of artists.
 I now participate in several online community platforms that all share work from other collage artists around the world and I still like to collaborate regularly.

 One of my favourite things about collage is getting to look through vintage literature.
 I can really get a sense of what things were like before I was born and it always seems so surreal.

 The basis of my work seems to be focusing on exposing the mechanical processes and trivialites of human behaviour and consciousness as a whole.
-I find interest in the study of patterns in nature and try to incorporate this within my compositions.
-Like memory, my work is composed of fragments of information and imagery designed to evoke an emotional response.
+I find interest in studying patterns in nature and try to incorporate this within my compositions.
+Like memory, my work is composed of fragments of imagery designed to evoke an emotional response.

 The materials that I prefer to use are sourced from aged publications that have degraded in colour and fashion, which are then gone on to the use of traditional cut and paste methods.
 My works are never pre meditated which is interesting to see how i am confronted with the processes that go on whilst creating.
 It becomes a very personal experience, open to my own interpretion.